 Civil rights law protects the rights of people as defined by the U.S. Constitution.

-As a Seattle civil rights lawyer, Mr. Kannin practices in both Federal and State courts and has a wealth of experience in all areas of police misconduct litigation, including excessive force, false arrest, and malicious prosecution.
+As a Seattle civil rights lawyer, Mr. Kannin practices in both Federal and State courts in the State of Washington and has a wealth of experience in all areas of police misconduct litigation, including excessive force, false arrest, and malicious prosecution.
 He is prepared to fight and win on behalf of his clients.

 The most common civil rights cases involve police misconduct that may include excessive force, false arrest and malicious prosecution: See Civil Rights FAQ

 Civil rights cases can be difficult to win, but not impossible.
 A Kannin Law Firm civil rights attorney in Seattle can help you build a strong case.
 If you need a lawyer for a case involving a Taser burn, police brutality or misconduct, you can call our office at 206.574.0202 24 hours a day to speak with our civil rights attorneys in Seattle, Washington.

 If you have been the victim of a civil rights violation, we can help you build your case.
 Contact us for your free and private legal consultation, and let us help you with your legal battle.
 Please read our civil rights FAQs to learn more about the different types of civil cases and situations.